 Donald Ross at his most natural, restored to original intent.
 The quieter sibling that returning players prefer.

 Franz's work returned the course to Ross's original design intent.
 Bunkers were reshaped to match archival photographs.
 Green surrounds were stripped back to reveal the natural contours and collection areas that decades of overseeding had softened.
 Sightlines were cleared.
-The result is a course that plays shorter and less aggressively than No. 2 but communicates the same design philosophy in a more accessible register.
+What you get now plays shorter and less aggressively than No. 2 but communicates the same design philosophy in a more accessible register.

 At 6,515 yards with a slope of 127, Mid Pines does not punish wayward shots with the severity of the resort courses.
-What it does instead is reward precise positioning with noticeably easier approach angles and putting opportunities.
-The golfer who places tee shots on the correct side of the fairway will find open lines to pin positions.
-The golfer who takes the fairway for granted will face approaches over bunkers to tucked pins, turning straightforward pars into scrambling bogeys.
-The margin between good and adequate is narrower than the slope rating suggests.
+What it does instead is reward precise positioning with noticeably easier approach angles.
+Place tee shots on the correct side of the fairway and you will find open lines to pin positions.
+Settle for anywhere in the short grass and you will face approaches over bunkers to tucked pins, turning straightforward pars into scrambling bogeys.
+The margin between good and adequate is narrower than the slope suggests.

-The par-3 holes are the course's quiet strength.
-Each plays to a different length and compass direction, creating variety in wind exposure and shot shape that keeps the one-shot holes interesting across the round.
-The routing through the longleaf pines provides consistent shade in summer and windbreak in cooler months, and the mature tree corridors frame each hole without crowding it.
+The par 3s are the course's quiet strength.
+Each plays to a different length and compass direction, creating wind exposure and shot-shape variety that keeps the one-shot holes interesting across the round.

 A Nicklaus-family design at $119 a round.
 The best pure value in the Sandhills.